kdwils/blog/content/posts/goodbye-ingress-nginx.md

   controllerName: gateway.envoyproxy.io/gatewayclass-controller
 ```

-A simple gateway definition, which will create a deployment and service to act as an ingress gateway, would look like the following.
+A simple gateway definition, which will create a deployment and service to act as an ingress gateway, would look like the following:
 ```yaml
 apiVersion: gateway.networking.k8s.io/v1
 kind: Gateway